mjstahl/elementree/README.md

 ## Known Issues

-* Until we figure out a way to override the context of class constructors it is recommended that constructor functions and objects are used exclusively for template and application state.
+* It is recommended that constructor functions and objects are used exclusively for template and application state.
 This is due to `TypeError: Class constructor cannot be invoked without 'new'` being thrown in `create.js/proxyConstructor`.
 However, this will work if you are using a transpiler, such as Parcel, that turns your classes into functions.

 ## Attribution